 When it comes to commission-free ETFs, E-Trade provides 118 no-commission ETFs, which beats out Fidelity’s 85.
-Fidelity also has supremely cost-effective index funds that are low-risk and provide a stable return on investment for most traders, with some of the lowest rates on the market.
+Fidelity also offers cost-effective index funds that are designed to be low-risk and have historically provided stable returns, with some of the lowest rates on the market.

 Mutual funds are an important part of most trader’s investment portfolios, and Fidelity offers over 6,200 no-load funds, which is more than the over 4,400 provided by E-Trade.
 Overall, Fidelity beats E-Trade for mutual funds with more than 13,000 (as compared to E-Trade’s almost 7,500 mutual funds).

 When it comes to investment options, Fidelity and E-Trade differ the most in this category.
-If you want to go with stocks, options or ETFs, E-Trade is the best way to go.
+If you want to go with stocks, options or ETFs, E-Trade E-Trade meets these criteria.
 The same goes for futures and forex trading, as Fidelity offers none.
 However, Fidelity beats E-Trade hands down when it comes to mutual funds.
-It all comes down to which assets you want to focus on in your portfolio, really.
+Choosing a platform comes down to which assets you want to focus on in your portfolio, really.

 When it comes to paying commissions and fees, both E-Trade and Fidelity Investments can boast some fairly good deals.
 Fidelity, for instance, has a consistent $7.95 charge per commission for stocks and options (for options trading, an extra $0.75 fee is tacked on per contract).

-At first glance, E-Trade’s fees are higher at $9.99 per trade (they also have a $0.75 fee for options trading), but they make up for that with a tiered fee system that rewards you the more you invest.
+At first glance, E-Trade’s fees are higher at $9.99 per trade (they also have a $0.75 fee for options trading), but they offset that with a tiered fee system that is designed to reward you commensurate with the amount you invest.
 In fact, if you trade often enough, active traders can enjoy fees as low as $6.99, which is a steal when considering E-Trade’s existing features and infrastructure.